stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 requirements with available resources such as [CPUs][g_cpu], memory or computing accelerators such as [GPUs][g_gpu].
-It will then execute the user defined tasks on the selected resources, and generate output files in one of the different [storage spaces][url_storage] available on the cluster, for the user to review and analyze.
+It will then execute the user defined tasks on the selected resources, and generate output files in one of the different [storage locations][url_storage] available on the cluster, for the user to review and analyze.

 [g_cpu]:        glossary#cpu
 [g_gpu]:        glossary#gpu